This article is part of a larger series on How to Do Payroll.

 Doing payroll in Utah is more straightforward than in many states.
 Utah has a flat income tax, making it easy to compute the amounts you need to withhold from employee paychecks; however, it also has some specific HR laws you need to follow.
 Learning how to do payroll in Utah and calculating Utah payroll tax can be a fairly uncomplicated process if you follow the steps below.

-You can make running your Utah payroll even easier by using an all-in-one payroll service like Gusto.
-From electronically onboarding new employees to calculating and filing Utah payroll taxes, Gusto helps you make sure your payroll is accurate every time.
-Sign up today for a 30-day free trial.
+You can make running your Utah payroll even easier by using an all-in-one payroll service like QuickBooks Payroll.
+From electronically onboarding new employees to calculating and filing Utah payroll taxes, QuickBooks Payroll helps you make sure your payroll is accurate every time.
+Sign up today and get 50% off for 3 months.

 Step-by-Step Guide to Running Payroll in Utah